goharbor/harbor/docs/1.10/install-config/_index.md

 ## Deploy Harbor on Kubernetes

-You can also use Helm to install Harbor on a Kubernetes cluster, to make it highly available.
+You can also use Helm to install Harbor on a Kubernetes cluster, to make Harbor highly available.
 For information about installing Harbor with Helm on a Kubernetes cluster, see [Deploying Harbor with High Availability via Helm](harbor-ha-helm.md).

 ## Post-Installation Configuration